STRIDES/NIHCloudLabGCP/README.md

 GCP 101
 ---------------------------------

-_This repo is in active development.
-Expect frequent changes until April 28th!_

-There are a LOT of resources available to learn more about GCP, which can be overwhelming.
+There are a lot of resources available to learn about GCP, which can be overwhelming.
 NIH Cloud Lab’s goal is to make cloud very easy and accessible for you, so that you can stop wasting time on administrative tasks and focus on your research.

 Use this repository to learn about how to use GCP by exploring the linked resources and walking through the tutorials.
 If you are a beginner, we suggest you begin with this Jumpstart section.
 If you already have foundational knowledge of GCP and cloud, feel free to skip ahead to the [tutorials](/tutorials/) section for in-depth examples of how to run specific workflows such as genomic variant calling and medical image analyis.